madetech/learn/workshops/05-Refactoring-Workshop/README.md

 You probably have already done some refactoring as part of code katas.

-Small changes to your code to leave it just a little bit better.
+Refactorings are small changes to your code to leave it just a little bit better.

-Refactoring, like TDD is a discipline skill with rules.
+Refactoring, like TDD, is a disciplined skill with rules.

 * Good tests<sup>[1]</sup> are essential to refactoring.
 Disciplined TDD is a great way to have a reliable test suite.
 * _Small changes_ from a [catalog of refactorings](https://refactoring.com/catalog/?filter=books-rubyref,books-radio-appear)
+* Your tests should be passing before and after each refactoring

 # What is a small change?

 Small reversible operations.
+They should have a name, and a clearly defined end state.

-* When mobbing or pairing it's useful to be able to immediately describe a refactoring.
+When mobbing or pairing it's useful to be able to immediately describe a refactoring.

 ## The process

-Here is the process for performing the **Extract Method* refactoring.
+Here is the process for performing the **Extract Method** refactoring.

 1. Run your tests.
 Do they pass?
 If they don't you need to solve that first.
 2. Apply the refactoring

-*Starting Code*
+**Before**
 ```ruby
 class PayslipPrinter
   def print(payslip)